edgedb/edgedb/docs/edgeql/path_resolution.rst

 Scopes
 ------

-Scopes change the was path resolution works.
+Scopes change the way path resolution works.
 Two sibling select queries — that is, queries at the same level — do not have their paths factored even when they use a common symbol.